Her Campus Logo Her Campus Logo

 Temple '25

 Hi, my name is Lisa!
 I am a current staff writer and secretary at Her Campus Temple.
 I cover topics related to healthcare, beauty, and any relevant news on the media or at Temple’s campus.
-I am a junior, Health Information Management student at Temple University.
-Beyond Her Campus, I am involved various clubs such as Period and Temple’s Health Information Management Student Association (HIMSA).
-I am the social media manager for HIMSA, and create content for the club on X and instagram.
+I am a Senior, Health Information Management student at Temple University.
+Beyond Her Campus, I am involved various clubs such as Period where I volunteer in my free time and Temple’s Health Information Management Student Association (HIMSA).
+I am the Vice President of Operations for HIMSA where I have the opportunity to oversee various operations and plan events.
 I have a strong passion for poetry, and I enjoy immersing myself in literature during my leisure hours.
 Whether it's delving into poetic works or writing my own short poems.